nodejs/node/doc/guides/technical-priorities.md

 ## Suitable types for end-users

-Using typings with JavaScript can allow a richer experience when using Visual code (or any other IDEs) environments, more complete documentation of APIs and the ability to identify and resolve errors earlier in the development process.
+Using typings with JavaScript can allow a richer experience when using Visual Studio Code (or any other IDEs) environments, more complete documentation of APIs and the ability to identify and resolve errors earlier in the development process.
 These benefits are important to a large number of Node.js developers (maybe 50%).
 Further typing support may be important